armadito/armadito-glpi/doc/source/armadito-agent/installation/linux.rst

 =====================

 A PPA is provided for Ubuntu in order to simplify installation.

-For other distributions, installation can always be done by following instructions given in *Build from Sources* previous section of this documentation.
+.. note:: For other distributions, installation can always be done by following instructions given in *Build from Sources* previous section of this documentation.
-Later works could include packaging for other distributions.
-Contributions on that part could be really useful for the project.

 Ubuntu with PPA
 ---------------